mbloch/mapshaper/README.md

 ###Interactive tool

-- To setup the mapshaper gui for online use, copy the files in gui/www/ to a web server.
+- To setup mapshaper's web interface for online use, copy the files in gui/www/ to a web server.
 All processing is done in the browser, there is no backend service to run.

+- The web interface works well in recent versions of Chrome and Firefox.
+Exporting doesn't work in Safari, Internet Explorer 10 hasn't been tested, Opera and IE9- don't work at all.

 - To run the mapshaper gui directly from the filesystem, open gui/www/index.html in a web browser.

-- Mapshaper works well in recent versions of Chrome, Safari and Firefox.
+Firefox works well in this mode, exporting is not fully supported in Chrome.

 ###Commandline tool